jdbaldry/git-mtimes/README.md

 Exploration into storing file mtimes in git so that Make can be used after cloning.

+## Why

+GNU Make is a great tool for avoiding excessive rebuilding but CI systems often clone the repository, losing all file context, and making Makefiles ineffective.

 ## Example

 The Makefile in this repository has phony targets that demonstrate how to store and restore mtimes from a file that is committed to the git repository.